phetsims/phet-info/doc/phet-development-overview.md

 ## Getting Started

 ### Prerequisites
 * You will need to be able to use the command line.
-This is called Terminal on Mac and Command Prompt on Windows.
+This is called Terminal on macOS and Command Prompt on Windows.
 * `git` is necessary to check out PhET code from GitHub.
 You can download and install git from http://git-scm.com/downloads.
 On macOS, the preferred way of getting git is by installing Xcode command-line tools.
 The instructions for that are at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.